 Money added to the general Wiscard account automatically carries forward from semester to semester as long as students, faculty, and staff are enrolled or have a valid appointment at UW-Madison, or until a Close Account and Refund Form is submitted to the Wiscard Office.

 Losing a Wiscard should be handled with the same urgency as losing a credit or debit card.
 Immediately suspend the Wiscard, which will disable it at most locations across campus and not allow anyone else to use it.
 Wiscard users may also contact the Wiscard Office at 608-262-3258 to deactivate the card.

 Contacting other campus organizations about the loss of a Wiscard, including the UW-Madison Police Department, Libraries, and Recreational Sports is strongly recommended.
 Deactivating a Wiscard will disable Housing residents’ access to their hall and floor.
 Residence hall desks may issue a loaner key/card to provide Housing residents temporary access to their hall, floor, and Housing dining locations for a period of four days.

 A new Wiscard can be obtained at the Wiscard Office for a $25 charge.
 Housing residents must then have their building access restored at their hall’s desk.

 Cash & Credit Card

-Housing residents can also pay with cash or a credit card at Housing dining locations.
+Housing residents can also pay with a credit card at Housing dining locations, and cash is accepted at Gordon and Four Lakes.
 However, these payment methods do not qualify for the 30% discount on prepared food and 20% discount on pre-packaged food for Housing residents.
 They also do not qualify for the student sales tax exemption, and they do not apply towards the minimum dining spend.